-The Magnum's squeegee system is designed to work with the recovery system to pick up water and dirt from the floor using air flow created by the vacuum motor.
-The front blade of the squeegee tool is designed with notches that allow the air ,water and dirt to pass through it while metering the air, increasing its speed through the tool and recovery system.
+The XR squeegee system is designed to pick up water and dirt from the floor using air flow created by the vacuum motors.
+The squeegee tool is designed with notches in the front blade that allow the air, water and dirt to pass through it while metering the air increasing its speed through the tool and recovery system.

-The optimal performance of a squeegee is very dependent on proper adjustment and maintenance.
+The optimal performance is very dependent on proper adjustment and maintenance.
 The machines recovery system also must be operating properly for the squeegee to perform well.